 Date: 1861 – 1865

-Location: Clarke Co., GA and locations in Virginia (including a Union prison)
+Location: Clarke Co., GA and locations in Virginia (including 2 Union prisons)

 Rank: Captain, Company H, Calvary Battalion of Cobb’s Legion

 “Captain Jeremiah E. Ritch, of Athens, commander of Cobb-Deloney camp, United Confederate veterans, was born in Habersham county, Ga., December 7, 1829, son of Charles Ritch, a farmer, and his wife, Sarah Taylor.